aleblauw/M5StickC/README.md

 In the picture you see the M5StickC, DS18B20, resistor of 4.7kΩ, cables and a breadboard.

 For correct functioning of the sketch use only the Adafruit section of the post.
 The first http post section is used for a project which uses a specific web service.
+Delete everything between // BEGIN Block internal use AND // END Block internal use.

+#### Explanation